Skip to main content

 When you upload your files using the link provided, it is a secure transaction, and your files will only be handled by Dr. Natalie Engelbrecht and her staff.

-If you have chosen to follow this up with a diagnostic, you will receive a formal report after Dr. Engelbrecht has done the live virtual interview with you.
+If you have chosen to follow this up with a diagnostic assessment, you will receive a formal report after your psychologist has done the live virtual interview with you.

 It can take up to 6 weeks to get your report depending on which one you purchased.
 We process the screenings and diagnostics according to when we receive the completed, uploaded documents.

-You can only book these appointments after Dr. Engelbrecht has processed your diagnosis.
-Once she has done this, she will send you an email with the link to the calendar and a password to book the appointment.
+You can only book these appointments after your psychologist has processed your assessment data.
+Once completed, they will send you an email with the link to the calendar and a password to book the virtual appointment.

 Embrace Autism recognizes and acknowledges the traditional lands of the Indigenous peoples across Ontario.
 From the lands of the Anishinaabe to the Attawandaron and Haudenosaunee, these lands surrounding the Great Lakes are steeped in First Nations history.
 We are in solidarity with Indigenous brothers and sisters to honour and respect Mother Earth.
 We acknowledge and give gratitude for the wisdom of the Grandfathers and the four winds that carry the spirits of our ancestors that walked this land before us.
 Embrace Autism is located on the Treaty Lands and Territory of the Mississaugas of the Credit.
 We acknowledge and thank the Mississaugas of the Credit First Nation—the Treaty holders—for being stewards of this traditional territory.